 FORTY YEARS ago, as the sun began to rise on a dark and deserted Iranian highway, 20-year-old Tom Dowling’s life was about to change forever.

-Returning from a self-planned road trip to Mount Everest, Tom and his three young pals were attacked by hooded bandits while they slept inside – and on top – of their old minibus.
+Returning from a self-planned road trip to Mount Everest, Tom and his three young pals were attacked while they slept inside – and on top – of their old minibus.

 One bullet crashed into the head of one of Tom’s pals – luckily he made a full recovery.
 But another bullet smashed through Tom’s back, severing his spinal cord and leaving him paralysed from the chest for life.